 In this course, the history of the United States from the Colonial period to the Civil War is studied and the major political, economic, and social problems of the new nation are analyzed.

-History of African Civilization

-(same as AFN 121) HIS 121
+History of African Civilization (same as AFN 121)

-3 crs.
-3 hrs.

 African civilizations from the pre-historic cultures in East Africa to the decline of the West African kingdom of Songhai in 1596 are examined.